GorazdKikelj/pycentral-docx/README.md

 ### images/
 Directory contains pictures of installed equipment.
 Each site has it's own directory.

-Image filenames for a device start with serial number.
+Image filenames for a device start with serial number and follow by "-" AP name.
 Supported type is jpg.

+<serial number>-<ap name>.jpg

+Example: CNNNXXXXYY-APnn.jpg

 Image for Location section of the report ends with "_location.png".
+Location image can be downloaded from Aruba Central / <AP> / Floor Plan.

+<serial number>-<ap name>_location.png

+Example: CNNNXXXXXYY-APnn_location.png

 ### template/
 Directory contains template MS Word documents used to generate final documentation.